Endoscopic ear surgery: History

 The indications for this relatively new technique are evolving.
 The use of rigid endoscopes to perform ear surgery (operative EES), rather than just to visualize the contents of the middle ear (observational EES), is increasing as optimized instrumentation and operative approaches become available.
 The number of citations published in the literature on this topic has skyrocketed recently with much of the interest focused on the use the endoscope as the main workhorse in otologic surgery rather than using the method for observation or as an adjunct to microscopic surgery.

 Rationale

-Ear surgery had been performed with the microscope and through the mastoid cavity till the 90s.
+Ear surgery had been performed with the microscope and through the mastoid cavity until the 1990s.
 The ability to see certain areas of the anatomy and to pursue disease was hampered by the straight line access when using the microscope.
 The endoscope allows the surgeon to look around the corners and to reach inaccessible areas like the sinus tympani through the ear canal.
 Endoscopic ear surgery utilizes the ear canal as the access point for removal of cholesteatoma and therefore represent a minimally invasive alternative to traditional surgery that requires large incision behind the ear.
 The reduction in postoperative pain and cost that is usually associated with the use of minimally invasive techniques has been demonstrated in endoscopic ear surgery.